khoadng/anchor/packages/anchor/README.md

 This engine includes several common middlewares:

-  * **`OffsetMiddleware`**: Applies a positional offset, commonly used to add a "gap" between the anchor and the overlay.
+  * **`OffsetMiddleware`**: Applies a positional offset, commonly used to add a "gap" between the anchor and the overlay or create custom positional adjustments.
   * **`FlipMiddleware`**: Flips the overlay to the opposite side (e.g., `top` to `bottom`) if it overflows the viewport in its preferred direction.
   * **`ShiftMiddleware`**: Adjusts the overlay's alignment along its cross-axis (e.g., shifting it left or right) to prevent it from overflowing the viewport.
   * **`AutoPlacementMiddleware`**: Automatically chooses the best placement (e.g., `top`, `bottom`, `left`, `right`) based on which side has the most available space.